Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 Clothing for Kilimanjaro: Upper body

-Base layer: 1 x long thermal top
+Base layer: 1 long thermal top

-2 x Short Sleeve Hiking shirts
+2 Short Sleeve Hiking shirts

-Short-sleeve tops, like what you’d exercise in back home, are great to hike in.
-The temperatures are generally warm during the first 3 days of your trek as well as on the last day when you return to Moshi.
+The temperatures are generally warm at the start of your trek as well as on the last day when you return to Moshi.

-1 x long sleeve lightweight hiking top
+1 long sleeve lightweight hiking top

-Layering is important so that you can easily adjust to temperature changes.
-A lightweight long sleeve top is a must-have which you can keep in your day pack.
-Pop this over your short sleeve hiking top if the weather changes.
+A lightweight long-sleeve top like this is a must-have that you can keep in your day pack.
+Pop this over your short-sleeved hiking top if the weather changes.

-1 x mid-weight warm hiking top
+1 mid-weight warm hiking top

-I noticed a considerable drop in temperature after day 4 and during the evenings of my trek.
-This is when you’ll be relieved that you found my Kilimanjaro packing list and included a mid-weight hiking top that’s not overly warm yet provides that extra comfort.
+This is when you’ll be relieved that you found my Kilimanjaro packing list and included this mid-weight hiking top.
+It’s not overly warm, yet provides that extra comfort.

 I wore mine at camp over my sleeping thermals and as an extra layer on these cold hiking days.

-1 x fleece jacket
+1 fleece jacket

-Go for a zip-up option as it’s easy to put on and take off.
-Mine also had zip-up pockets which were great as I could keep my camera or tissues inside.
+Mine also had zip-up pockets, which were great as I could keep my camera or tissues inside.

-1 x mid-weight down feather jacket
+1 mid-weight down feather jacket

-This was the best investment, not only for your Kilimanjaro packing list but for life in general!
+This was the best investment, not only for your Kilimanjaro hike packing list but for life in general!

 I wore mine all the time – either over my fleece and thermals or under my windproof jacket for summit night.

-1 x rain jacket with hood
+1 Waterproof jacket with hood

-The weather can be unpredictable – You could have perfect conditions and sunny skies every day.
-But it may also be rainy with gusts of wind so it’s best to be over-prepared when deciding what to pack for Kilimanjaro.
+But it may also be rainy with gusts of wind.
+It’s best to be over-prepared when deciding what to pack for Kilimanjaro.

-This windproof jacket acts as an outer shell and it should be slightly bigger so that you can wear it over all your layers.
+This windproof jacket acts as an outer shell, and it should be slightly bigger so that you can wear it over all your layers.

-Top tip: Don’t worry about buying a jacket with a warm inner lining as you’ll wear your base and middle layers underneath.
+Top tip: Don’t worry about buying a jacket with a warm inner lining, as you’ll wear your base and middle layers underneath.

-1 x rain poncho
+1 rain poncho

-Ponchos are light and small and will keep you and your backpack dry if it rains.
 They don’t take up too much space and are relatively inexpensive, so I recommend you add this to your packing list for Kilimanjaro.

 Clothing for Kilimanjaro: Lower Body

-Base layer: 1 x long thermal pants
+Base layer: 1 long thermal pants

-You’ll sleep in these and they will be your base layer for your summit climb.
 If you’re prone to the cold and want to pack in a second pair so that you have one for hiking and a separate pair for sleeping, then go for it.

 Yoga pants are a great alternative to hiking pants for women as they are stretchy and more comfortable.

-I wore yoga pants on the first 3 days of the trek.
-On summit night, I wore them over my base layer (thermals), and under my thicker hiking pants.
+On summit night, I wore them over my base layer (thermals) and under my thicker hiking pants.

-Hiking pants for men: 2 x hiking pants
+Hiking pants for men: 2 hiking pants

-These lightweight, thin hiking pants are great to hike in.
 I chose to wear yoga pants instead of hiking pants, but you can pack either one or the other.

 Some hiking pants have a zip that allows them to convert into shorts, but the material is super breathable anyway, so shorts are not necessary.